a1524321553/Ares/README.md

 ```

 Unfortunately, build-capture tool is under the patient application process.
 Therefore, we cannot provide the tool here.
 When available, we will upload ASAP.

+#### How to use

+Ares can be used with the following steps:

+  - make sure that target project can be compiled by clang-3.9, then using our build-capture tool to capture its build sequence automatically.
+The captured results are preprocessed by expanding the macros and in-lining header files which are shown in [evaluation_build_capture_Results](evaluation_data).
+Then using the captured results, we can generate the corresponding IR results which are shown in [evaluation_IR_Results](evaluation_data).
+  - Trigger the major work of error specification mining.
+It first parses IR results into CFA and CG, then performs static analysis.
+Inferred specifications are written to the errspec.txt file which is shown in each project of [tools](tools).